AhmedBHameed/graphty/@graphty/README.md

             })
         }
         mutateQuery(): GqlQueryInterface {
-            return this.graphty.mutation({
+            return this.graf.mutation({
                 fun: {
                     name: 'setNewFoo',    // required field and should be always string
                     args: {name: 'foo', limit: 15}   // args is optional also it is auto detected when string inserted.
                 },
                 ret: ['id', 'foo_category', 'date'], // requested body can be nested by another query if with the same structure.
-                combine: [this.gs.mutation({        // To combine more that one query in one request (in 0.0.7 removed)
+                combine: [this.graf.mutation({        // To combine more that one query in one request (in 0.0.7 removed)
                     fun: {
                         name: 'getAddress',
                         args: {id: 12}